EWE Conference Program

 Cold Climate Grapes & Wine

-In recent years, new hybrids from the University of Minnesota, Cornell and grape breeder Tom Plocher have produced sustainable viticulture with superior grapes in cold climates from the Upper Midwest to New England.
+In recent years, new hybrids from the University of Minnesota, Cornell, and Minnesota grape breeder Tom Plocher have produced sustainable viticulture with superior grapes in cold climates from the Upper Midwest to New England.
 At the same time, cold climate vintners continue to use select Swenson and French hybrids either as varietals or blends.
 This workshop will showcase successful white and red wines made from a range of hybrids, with sessions on increasing the odds for sustainability and cold hardiness at your site.
-Minnesota grape breeder Tom Plocher will discuss Petite Pearl and his new releases, and his new focus on grape breeding for the changing climate.
+Tom Plocher will discuss Petite Pearl and his new releases, and his new focus on grape breeding for the changing climate.

 Kenneth Albert, Howard Bursen & Chris Granstrom